get-wrecked/ffmpeg-builder/README.md

 AutoBuildForWindows.bat Win64-Release-ASM
 ```

+- Open a new `x64 Native Tools Command Prompt for 2019` prompt.
+- Run `bash` command in the above command prompt to move to a bash prompt.
 - Ensure that openh264 libraries are installed /usr/local/ directories.
 Add it to the pkg config path with the below command.

 ```